Mars1971/Recalibrated-4C-Mortality-Score-for-COVID-19-in-Colombia/README.md

-# Risk Calculator for Recalibrated 4C Mortality Model
+# Recalibrated 4C Mortality Score for COVID-19 in Colombia